 Dr. Amanda J. (Huffer) Lucia, April 10, 2013

 Mata Amritanandamayi (b.
-1953, aka ‘Amma’ meaning mother) is a dark-skinned, low-caste, south Indian woman who is believed to be guru and goddess, but most of all she is a Mother to her millions of devotees around the world.
-Devotees believe her to be imbued with love, compassion, and self-sacrifice.
+1953, aka ‘Amma’ meaning mother) is believed to be a guru and goddess by millions of devotees all around the world.
+Today, Amma is most famous for hosting public darshan programs during which she embraces thousands of devotees in a public performance of equanimity.
+Amma offers her embraces as a dark-skinned and low-caste woman, which intentionally challenges brahmanical injunctions and social conventions of caste and gender discrimination.
+Her devotees celebrate this expression of social justice and believe her to be imbued with love, compassion, and self-sacrifice.
 Conforming with Hindu cultural ideals, they identify such qualities with the virtues of the mother who completely and unconditionally devotes herself to her children.
-In the late 1970s, Amma established an ashram site in her childhood village, which has since developed into Amritapuri, a large ashram complex housing approximately 4,500 residents.
+In the late 1970s, Amma established an ashram site in her childhood village in coastal Kerala, in southern India, which has since developed into Amritapuri, a large ashram complex housing approximately 4,500 residents.
 Amritapuri is the headquarters for her operations in India (the Mata Amritanandamayi Math and the Mata Amritanandamayi Mission Trust).

 In addition, Amma has established satellite ashram sites throughout India, as well as her North American headquarters in the United States (the Mata Amritanandmayi Center) and many other global centers.
 Smaller devotional communities around the globe (often operating programming in devotees’ homes) largely aspire to develop their particular localities into larger ashram-type satellites.
 They initiate an intense growth trajectory that devotees understand to be essential to their mission to spread Amma’s message throughout the world.
 With the permission and supervision of the central authority of the Mata Amritanandamayi Math (MA Math) Amma’s devotees have established sizeable communities in the USA, Canada, UK, France, Italy, Germany, Spain, the Netherlands, Finland, Sweden, Australia, Japan, Singapore, Brazil, Mauritius, Reunion, Kenya, and Chile.